sigcsets/sigcse2022/_authors/presymposium.md

 ## What is a Pre-Symposium Event?

-Pre-Symposium Events are an excellent venue for SIGCSE sub-communities to arrange their own event or meeting on the Wednesday before the SIGCSE Technical Symposium gets started.
+Pre-Symposium Events are an excellent venue for SIGCSE TS sub-communities to arrange their own event or meeting on the Wednesday before the SIGCSE Technical Symposium gets started.
 We encourage submission of events that describe existing and emerging subfields and the plan organizers have to build growth in their communities.
 We also encourage events that help develop new faculty and leaders in Computer Science Education.

 The SIGCSE TS 2021 organizers have a vision to encourage sub-communities to organize their own events by submitting a pre-symposium event proposal that should include a description of the event and its importance and relevance, the proposed organizing committee and, if appropriate, the program committee, and the proposed format for the event.  **[Please note there is a charge for holding a Pre-symposium Event to help defray costs.
 Food & beverage and A/V needs beyond the standard set up will be at the organizers own expense.](#logistics)**